 Human RNase H2

-Human RNase H2 comprises three subunits – the catalytic one is very similar to monomeric bacterial and archaeal enzymes and the sequence of two auxiliary ones do not resemble any know proteins.
-Mutations in RNase H2 lead to a severe genetic autoimmune disease - Aicardi-Goutieres syndrome.
+Human RNase H2 comprises three subunits – the catalytic subunit is very similar to monomeric bacterial and archaeal enzymes while the remaining two subunits do not share sequence similarity with any other known proteins.
+Mutations in human RNase H2 lead to a severe genetic autoimmune disease - Aicardi-Goutières syndrome.

 Figiel M, Chon H, Cerritelli SM, Cybulska M, Crouch RJ, Nowotny M. The structural and biochemical characterization of human RNase H2 complex reveals the molecular basis for substrate recognition and Aicardi-Goutieres syndrome defects.
 J. Biol.
 Chem., 2011; 286:10540-50

-RNase H3 is present in some bacterial species.
-It is closely related to RNases H2 both in sequence and structure but in biochemical properties it is similar to RNases H1 – it prefers to cleave RNA/DNA hybrids in the middle of the RNA sequence.
+RNases H3 are present in certain bacterial and archaeal species.
+They share high sequence and structure similarity with RNases H2, however in terms of biochemical properties they are similar to RNases H1 – they prefer to cleave RNA/DNA hybrids in the middle of the RNA sequence.
 RNase H3 contains a unique N-terminal domain related to TATA-binding protein.

 The first crystal structure of RNase H3 in complex with the RNA/DNA substrate.

 The RNA strand is recognized by contacts between 2’-OH groups of four consecutive ribonucleotides.

 The DNA strand is recognized by deformation to B-form sugar puckers only allowed for DNA.